attilammagyar/js80p/README.md

 The pitch wheel, rather than changing the pitch of the oscillators, tweaks the delay time and the modulation of the effects, resulting in various chirps and sweeps.

+<a id="preset-expressive-saw"></a>

+### Expressive Saw

+An analog sawtooth lead sound where low velocity, pianissimo notes have slow attack and release, and high velocity, fortissimo notes have an extremely quick attack and a quick release.
+On top of that, note velocity also controls the filter envelope, so the harder you play, the brighter the sound gets.
+The mod wheel first opens up a global filter, then starts brightening the sound and adds a tremolo effect.
+The pitch wheel, besides note pitch, also affects the Echo and Reverb effects, so you can play with the pitch long after all notes have been released.
+Aftertouch adds a vibrato effect to the note belonging to the highest pressed key.

 <a href="#toc">Table of Contents</a>